spencerdodd/spencerdodd.github.io/_posts/notes-tips-tricks/2018-01-14-pfsense-arbitrary-code-execution.markdown

 ### summary

-I hope this was an interesting post, and if you would like to check out / use my exploit PoC you can view it on my [github](https://github.com/spencerdodd/pfsense-code-exec).
+I hope this was an interesting post, and if you would like to check out / use my exploit PoC it is up on my [github](https://github.com/spencerdodd/pfsense-code-exec).
 Thanks!

 -coastal